souff/olist/exercice_subject.md

 ## Evaluation (100 points, 50 points required to have the module)

-- git clone <repository> with a README.md: 10 points

-- the README.md explain how to run the batch: 5 points

-- following README.md, the batch is running without error: 5 points

-- the batch generates a single CSV output file: 5 points

-- the CSV output file contains a list of customer identifiers: 5 points

-- all customer identifiers have a late delivery: 10 points

-- all customers having a late delivery are exported: 10 points

 - a procedure to run test is provided: 5 points